arknf/final-project-college/README.md

   9. (Page 151-163) contains reliability analysis (using FORM method)
   10. (Page 164-166) contains closing

-Other instruction :
+Other information :
-  1.To see further inplace analysis can see the inplace analysis folder 2.To see further seismic analysis can see the seismic analysis folder 3.To see further fatigue analysis can see the fatigue analysis folder 4.To view the model, see the sacinp.model file
+  1. To see further inplace analysis you can see the inplace analysis folder
+  2. To see further seismic analysis you an see the seismic analysis folder
+  3. To see further fatigue analysis you can see the fatigue analysis folder
+  4. To view the model, see the sacinp.model file
+  5. All of aboove analyzes carried out by SACS Bentley